JDeeptaTech/az-infra-mgmt/tf2.md

                 'datacenter_name': item.name
               }) | list
             ) }}"

-        - name: Append datacenter with no clusters (optional)
+        - name: Add placeholder when datacenter has no clusters
           when: item.clusters is not defined or item.clusters | length == 0
           set_fact:
             cluster_summary: "{{ cluster_summary + [ {